dhanush-shetty1/Login-Page/README.md

-This is a simple login and register page made using html and
+This is a simple login and register page made using html and css

 just trying out things